PINTO0309/sed4onnx/README.md

   --mode {encode,decode}
         encode: Converts the string specified in constant_string to a Base64 format string that can be embedded in ONNX constants.
-        decode: Converts a Base64 string specified in constant_string to numpy.ndarray.
+        decode: Converts a Base64 string specified in constant_string to ASCII like Numpy string.
 ```

 ## 3. In-script Usage